Death penalty (NCAA): MacMurray College tennis, 2004

 MacMurray's men's tennis team had its 2005–06 and 2006–07 seasons canceled after part-time coach Neal Hart and his father arranged to obtain $126,000 worth of grants for 10 players from foreign countries from 2000 to 2004.
 Division III schools are not allowed to offer scholarships.
 When athletic director Bob Gay learned about the violations in 2004, he forfeited the one match the team had played that year, canceled the rest of the 2004–05 season, and self-reported the matter to the NCAA.
 The Division III infractions committee said that while Hart's intentions were good, he had nonetheless committed blatant violations.
-The committee was also angered by Hart's statements at the hearing; he referred to several NCAA rules as "a joke" and described the grant program as a "scheme."
+The committee was also angered by Hart's statements at the hearing; he referred to several NCAA rules as "a joke" and described the grant program as a "scheme".
 Hart said years later that he opted not to deliver a written statement before the committee, and this led him to make poor choices of words.
 As with Morehouse two years earlier, while this was MacMurray's first major infractions case, the NCAA felt compelled to impose the "death penalty" because of the nature of the violations.
 In its final report, the NCAA cited the violation of basic Division III principles, the size of the grant fund, the "significant" competitive advantage gained through the grants (though MacMurray never won more than six matches in Hart's tenure) and what it described as Hart's "cavalier attitude" toward NCAA rules.

 In addition to the two-year death penalty, MacMurray was also banned from postseason play in 2008 and 2009.
-However, the tennis program would never return, as the college itself would close in the spring of 2020.
-Hart was also slapped with a four-year show-cause penalty, but this was overturned on appeal.
+In fact, the tennis program never returned, as the college itself closed down in the spring of 2020.
+Hart was also given a four-year show-cause penalty, but it was overturned on appeal.